-You can combine it with spuds and make a celeriac mash, but it’s also nice cut into cubes and baked.
-Give it a good 30 minutes and it develops crispy brown edges – nice!
+You can combine it with spuds and make a celeriac mash, but it’s also lovely cut into cubes and baked.
+Give it a good 30 minutes, and it develops crispy brown edges – nice!

-Two main choices for us – ratatouille and baked.
+There are two primary choices for us – baked and ratatouille.
 Ratatouille, whilst a little more trouble, is low calorie, filling and versatile.
 Make a big batch and use it as a sauce to add some moisture to a meal.
 Baked is even better!
-Cut it into rings, bake it and use as one of your veg for the meal, or chuck it into a salad for a more luscious mouth feel.
+Cut it into rings, bake it, use it as one of your veg for dinner, or chuck it into a salad for a more luscious mouthfeel.

 Traditionally served a little squeaky, we prefer them a little softer.
 They work well from frozen.
-They are nice just steamed but are better with garlic.
+They are excellent merely steamed, but are better with garlic.
 Notice how green beans are always served with garlic in France?
 That’s because it’s a great combo.
 For simplicity, try steaming them from frozen with a couple of chunks of frozen crushed garlic.
 Mix it all up to cover the beans in the garlic.
 Delicious!

 Kale is so good for you.
 It can be a bit woody and chewy so you might want to steam it thoroughly to break that down a little.
-It actually works quite well baked.
+Surprisingly, it works quite well baked.
 Spread it out on a baking tray, season it and bake it for about 10 minutes.
 It comes out lovely and crispy.

-Leeks work well in so many recipes but if you want low hassle then buy them frozen and chopped and simply heat them up with some crushed garlic.
+Leeks work well in so many recipes but if you want low hassle, buy them frozen and chopped and simply heat them with some crushed garlic.
 Fabulous.
 They work slightly better fresh, but then you have to chop and wash them.
 Try both and see which you prefer.

 Mushrooms are so versatile and in so many recipes.
-If you fancy them on their own then field mushrooms simply baked work well.
-Or you can buy a tray of any type, or mixed types, chop them into halves, season them with salt and garlic and bake them.
-Low hassle, gorgeous.
+If you fancy them on their own, then field mushrooms simply baked work well.
+Or you can buy a tray of any type, or mixed types, chop them into halves, season them with salt and garlic and bake them – low hassle, gorgeous.
 A sprinkling of tarragon works well with baked mushrooms.
-If you want to turn the juice into a sauce then mix in a little flour before you bake them.
+If you want to turn the juice into a sauce, mix in a little flour before baking them.

 I’m sure you’ve had roasted parsnips with a roast dinner – essential!
 But they don’t need to be dripping with oil.
 A little spray will do the job.

 Buy them frozen and steam them for minimum hassle.
-They work well in recipes and in salads.
+They work well in recipes and salads.

 Fabulous baked, they soften and crisp around the edges.
 Have them on their own or add them to a salad for a great texture.
 They go well in many dishes too, like ratatouille and caponata.

 This is an even better colour than beetroot.
 Such a vibrant purple, it’s stuffed with goodness.
 Simply steamed isn’t the best bet here.
-Probably our favourite recipe is red cabbage with apple and bacon.
+Probably our favourite recipe is red cabbage with apple and fennel seeds.
 Follow the link to the recipe and watch the video to see how to make it.
-It’s actually up there in the top 5 of all our veg favourites!
+Note that when we made this video, we were still eating bacon!
+Now we’re aware of too many ethical issues with bacon, and processed meat has a proven cancer association.
+It’s just as delicious if you leave it out.
+This red cabbage dish is up there in the top 5 of all our veg favourites!

 Just delicious and the lowest hassle of all.
 Buy frozen, empty into a pan, put the lid on, turn the gas on low and go and do something else.
 The water content stops it burning so you can just go back to it when you’re ready.
-It’s gorgeous on its own but also works well with crushed garlic or a little nutmeg grated in.
+It’s gorgeous on its own and works well with crushed garlic or a little grated nutmeg.

 We just love sprouts!
-They’re great simply steamed but also work well with onion, garlic and bacon in a pan with a little cooking spray.
-Allow the sprouts to crisp for the best taste.
-You can try them from frozen, they’re ok and low hassle.
-They work better from fresh but they require quite a bit more preparation.
+They’re great simply steamed and also work well with onion and garlic in a pan with a little cooking spray.
+Allow the sprouts to char a little for the best taste.
+You can try them from frozen; they’re ok and low hassle.
+They work better from fresh, but they require quite a bit more preparation.

-There are lots of different squashes but good old butternut works the best when it comes to baking.
+There are many different squashes, but good old butternut works the best when it comes to baking.
 Chop it into chunks, spray and bake.
-Take a look at the vid.
+Take a look at the video.

 Squash also works well in recipes and soups, especially with sweet potato.